oils-for-unix/oils/mycpp/README.md

 If you have problems, post a message on `#oil-dev` at `https://oilshell.zulipchat.com`.
 Not many people have contributed to `mycpp`, so I can use your feedback!

+### Run Tests and Benchmarks

+    ./build_graph.py
+    ninja logs-equal       # test for correctness by comparing stdout ninja benchmark-table  # make a table of time/memory usage

+To build and run one example, like `fib_iter`:

+    ninja _ninja/tasks/test/fib_iter.py.task.txt

+To list targets:

+    ninja -t targets

+### Clean

+Unfortunately, you may need to clean the build, since some dependencies aren't accounted for:

+  ./build.sh clean

 ## Notes on the Algorithm / Architecture